tellor-io/sampleUsingTellor/README.md

 ```

 #### 2. How to Use
-Just Inherit the UsingTellor contract, passing the Tellor address as a constructor argument:
+Just inherit the UsingTellor contract, passing the Tellor address as a constructor argument:

-Here's an example
+Here's an example:
 ```solidity
 import "usingtellor/contracts/UsingTellor.sol";
 import "usingtellor/contracts/TellorPlayground.sol";